-Note:
+Note

-- 1. Where the cost of the works on which the percentage fee is based approaches R2million and less, the above straight lines no longer apply and the percentage fee will generally have to be adjusted upwards.
-This adjustment ranges from between 1% for a R2million cost of works to 3 % for a cost of works less than R1million to take into account the effort required relative to the value of the works. - 2.
-Where the works involves a number of different types of work and disciplines the fees should be determined for each type and discipline separately. - Where the cost of the works becomes substantially greater than R100m then the fees based on individual elements should be used and allowance made for economies of scale. - 4.
+- 1. Where the cost of the works on which the percentage fee is based approaches R10million and less, the above straight lines no longer apply and the percentage fee will generally have to be adjusted upwards as shown to take into account the effort required relative to the value of the works.
+Where the cost of the works is less than R 2million the remuneration should be based on time and cost. - 2.
+Where the works involves a number of different types of work and disciplines the fees should be determined for each type and discipline separately. - 3.
+Where the cost of the works becomes substantially greater than R100m then the fees based on individual elements should be used and allowance made for economies of scale. - 4.
 Fees for comprehensive services that are less than 4% should be viewed with caution and should only be used where substantial economies of scale exist.